 Cramping And Diarrhea

-Because acai berries work to cleanse your bowels and eliminate toxins in your digestive tract, it is normal for you to experience cramping and diarrhea when you first start using this fruit (1).
-You can relieve these effects by drinking more water throughout the day and reducing your fiber intake.
+Because acai berries contain a considerable amount of fiber, those who are not used to a high fiber diet may experience cramping and diarrhea when they first start using this fruit (1).
+You can help relieve these effects by drinking more water throughout the day and temporarily reducing your fiber intake.
 When increasing fiber intake, it is best to do so gradually.

 Acai Berry Side Effects That Require Medical Attention